nubbsterr/ELK-SIEM-Setup/README.md

 # Some Tips Before Diving In
 Please check out the <strong>[Sources section](#sources)</strong> of this guide for any important documentation as needed.
 Other bits of documentation are hyperlinked throughout the guide and are optional to read but highly recommended for your own understanding.

+Also, **please** consult the Q&A section below if you ever have questions as you go through the guide!

 Lastly, I do expect some amount of competence with a Linux terminal for this project.
 We will be using SSH, lots of `sudo` and command-line text editors; I expect you to be comfortable with common Linux commands like `cd`, `mkdir`, `systemctl`, etc. Naturally, I will guide you as much as I can, but if anything is confusing you, it can be:
 1. Voiced to me.
 Yes, you can message me on Discord or via email with questions.
 2. Googled and/or understood with AI.
 I won't shove it down your throat, but ChatGippity is marvelous for these roles of teaching the unknown.
 Of course, it is advised to do your own research and pay attention to the AI's responses for hallucination(s) so you don't fool yourself.